z4gon/portfolio/data/blog-posts/metal-render-pipeline-part-14-uvs-loading-sampling-textures.md

 ---
 title: 'Metal Render Pipeline Part 14: UVs, Loading and Sampling Textures'
-excerpt: 'Defining materials with different vertex, fragment functions and attributes.
-Maintaining multiple render pipeline descriptors and states to match the different materials being used.
-Passing values to the GPU from the materials.
-Setting the corresponding render pipeline state to the render command encoder, based on the current material attached to the mesh renderer.'
+excerpt: 'Defining the UV coordinates in the vertices of the mesh, and also in the GPU structs used in the Vertex and Fragment functions.
+Initializing MTLTextures and MTLSamplerStates to handle texture sampling.
+Passing textures and samplers to the GPU from the material.
+Accessing the texture and sampler in the corresponding memory blocks in the GPU and sampling the texels using the UV coordinates in the fragment shader function.'
 coverImageUrl: '/images/blog/metal-render-pipeline-part-14-uvs-loading-sampling-textures/cover.jpg'
 coverImageSourceUrl: ''
 coverVideoUrl: '/videos/blog/metal-render-pipeline-part-14-uvs-loading-sampling-textures/1.mp4'